 Suppose $(A,B)$ is a unital inclusion and $J\idealin A$ is such that $J\cap B\in \reg(B)$.
 By~\cite[Theorem~3.8]{PitZar15}, if $(A,B)$ has the unique pseudo-expectation property, so does the quotient inclusion $(A/J, B/(B\cap J))$.
 However, \cite[Example~4.3]{PitZar15} shows that it is possible that $(A/J, B/(J\cap B))$ does not have a \emph{faithful} unique pseudo-expectation, even if the pseudo-expectation for $(A,B)$ is faithful.
 The purpose of this section is to explore the behaviour of the faithful unique pseudo-expectation property under the quotient by an ideal $J$ satisfying various hypotheses.

 In Lemma~\ref{lem: PZ quotient} we extend~\cite[Theorem~3.8]{PitZar15} to not-necessarily unital inclusions.
-Then in Theorem~\ref{thm: when quot has faithful} we give necessary and sufficient conditions for the inclusion $(A/J,B/(J\cap B))$ to have a faithful unique pseudo-expectation when $(A,B)$ has a faithful unique pseudo-expectation.
+Then in Theorem~\ref{thm: when quot has faithful} we give necessary and sufficient conditions for $(A/J,B/(J\cap B))$ to have the faithful unique pseudo-expectation property, provided $(A,B)$ has the faithful unique pseudo-expectation property.
 It follows that the faithful unique pseudo-expectation property is preserved by quotients by regular ideals in both regular inclusions and inclusions of abelian $\ca$-algebras.
 We end the section by returning to pseudo-Cartan inclusions.
 In Theorem~\ref{thm: pseudo cartan quotient} we show that pseudo-Cartan inclusions are preserved by quotients by regular ideals.
 Further, the Cartan envelope of the quotient is a quotient of the original Cartan envelope.

 The proof of the following lemma follows the same reasoning as \cite[Theorem~3.8]{PitZar15}.
 The proof is included here for completeness.
-Note that in \cite{PitZar15} the C$^*$-algebras are assumed to be unital.
+Note that in \cite{PitZar15} the $C^*$-algebras are assumed to be unital.
 We do not make that assumption here.

 \begin{lemma} Let $(A,B)$ be an inclusion having the unique pseudo-expectation property and let $\Phi \colon A \rightarrow I(B)$ be the pseudo-expectation.
 If $J \unlhd A$ is an ideal such that $J \cap B$ is a regular ideal in $B$ with structure projection $p$, then $(A/J, B/(J \cap B))$ has the unique pseudo-expectation property.
 Furthermore, the pseudo-expectation for $(A/J, B/(J\cap B))$ is given by $a+J\mapsto \Phi(a) p^\perp$. \end{lemma}